AdobeDocs/campaign-classic.en/help/message-center/using/additional-configurations.md

 <!--**Minimal architecture**

-Once the control and execution modules are installed on the same instance, you must create the archiving workflow using the deployment assistant.
+Once the control and execution modules are installed on the same instance, you must create the archiving workflow using the deployment wizard.
 Click the **[!UICONTROL Create the archiving workflow]** button to create and start the workflow.

 ![](assets/messagecenter_archiving_001.png)-->